 The US government devised a standard for issuing cross-pair certificates called the Federal Bridge Certificate Authority.
 These certificates are also called bridge certificates, for obvious reasons.
 Bridge or cross-pair certificates are CA signing certificate that are framed as dual certificate pairs, similar to encryption and signing certificate pairs for users, only each certificate in the pair is issued by a different CA. Both partner CAs store the other CA signing certificate in its database, so all of the certificates issued within the other PKI are trusted and recognized.

 Bridging certificates honors certificates issued by a CA that is not chained to the root CA in its own PKI.
 By establishing a trust between the Certificate System CA and another CA through a cross-pair CA certificate, the cross-pair certificate can be downloaded and used to trust the certificates issued by the other CA, just as downloading and installing a single CA certificate trusts all certificates issued by the CA.

 The Certificate System can issue, import, and publish cross-pair CA certificates.
 A special profile must be created for issuing cross-pair certificates, and then the certificates can be requested and installed for the CA using the Certificate Wizard for the CA subsystem.

-For more information on creating cross-pair certificate profiles, see the Configuring Cross-Pair profiles section in the Red Hat Certificate System 9 Planning, Installation, and Deployment Guide.
+For more information on creating cross-pair certificate profiles, see Configuring Cross-Pair profiles.

 For more information on publishing cross-pair certificates, see Section 8.9, “Publishing Cross-Pair Certificates”.